marcosbarbero/spring-boot-n-cloud-playground/security/oauth2-jwt-server/README.md

 INSERT INTO users (id, username, password, enabled) VALUES (1, 'user', '{bcrypt}$2a$10$cyf5NfobcruKQ8XGjUJkEegr9ZWFqaea6vjpXWEaSqTa2xL9wjgQC', 1);
 INSERT INTO authorities (username, authority) VALUES ('user', 'ROLE_USER');
 ```

->Note: As this tutorial uses `JWT` not all the tables are required.

 #### Spring Security Configuration